marcel-goldschen-ohm/NEU-365P-385L-Spring-2024/README.md

 # NEU-365P-385L-Spring-2024
 Programming and Data Analysis for Modern Neuroscience

+# Python Environment
+- Package managers
+  - `conda` (e.g., miniconda)
+  - `pip`
+- Development Environment
+  - Jupyter Lab
+  - Visual Studio Code (VSCode)

 # Python Basics
+Familiarizing yourself with the concepts listed below is in my opinion sufficient for a very reasonable level of mastery in Python.

 1. Variables and the importance of choosing good names for them.
 2. Basic data types: `int`, `float`, `bool`, `str` and `type` function